alexkernphysiker/RectangularScintillator/README.md

 Scintillator
 ============
-Class {RectangularScintillator} defined in rectscin.h implements generating emitted photons and tracing them inside the scintillator.
+Class {Scintillator} defined in rectscin.h implements generating emitted photons and tracing them inside the scintillator.
 For creating the instance of this class one should give the geometry of the scintillator ass {vector<pair<double,double>>}
 where each pair corresponds to a different dimension and the elements in the pair correspond to minimum and maximum coordinates occupied by the scintillator.
-The distribution of photon's emission time and wavelength are given as {RandomValueGenerator<double>} that is declared in math\_h/randomfunc.h (in submodule).
+The distribution of photon's emission time and wavelength are given as {RandomValueGenerator<double>} that is declared in math_h/randomfunc.h (in submodule).
 Refraction parameter is given as {double}.
 Absorption coefficient is given as {function<double(double)>} because it depends on photon wavelength.